gSchool/jquery-calculator/readme.md

 * You'll need to add jQuery yourself
 * What does this snippet in the html do? `&divide;`
 * Don't manually add event listeners to all number buttons and operator buttons individually.
 Be efficient!
 * Try to do this without altering the original html

+**Bonus:**

+* Test all of your JS functions!